Introduction

 Prioritize Placement Sequence

-Place critical components first, such as connectors and large ICs, to define the board's primary layout.
-Then, position smaller passive components around them.
-This hierarchical approach ensures stability during assembly and minimizes interference.
-It also aids in balancing the board for automated handling.
+Place critical components first, such as connectors and large ICs, to define the board’s primary layout.
+Then position smaller passive components around them.
+This hierarchical approach ensures stability during assembly and minimizes interference while aiding board balance for automated handling.

 Optimize for Panelization

-In batch assembly, multiple boards are often produced on a single panel.
-Design component placement to avoid interference with panel edges or breakaway tabs.
-Keep components away from areas designated for fiducial markers, which are essential for machine alignment during assembly.
+In high-volume batch assembly, multiple boards are produced on a single panel.
+Design pcb component placement to avoid interference with panel edges or breakaway tabs.
+Keep components away from areas designated for fiducial markers, which are essential for machine alignment.

 Minimize Component Rotation

-Limit the need for component rotation during placement.
-Ideally, components should be placed at 0 or 90 degree angles to align with standard machine capabilities.
-Non standard angles increase programming complexity and slow down the assembly process, impacting overall efficiency.
+Limit rotation to 0° or 90° angles to align with standard machine capabilities.
+Non-standard angles increase programming complexity and slow down the assembly process, impacting overall efficiency.

 Incorporate Test Points